jmix-framework/jmix-v1-v2-docs/CONTRIBUTING.md

       start_path: doc
 ```

-Finally, you have to add the guide to the main navigation Asciidoc file:
+Finally, you have to add the guide to the main navigation Asciidoc file `nav.adoc`:

 ```asciidoc
 * xref:ROOT:guides.adoc[]